bpesquet/bpesquet.github.io/content/teaching/outdated.md

 draft: false
 ---

-AI and computer science are fastly evolving fields.
-The following resources, authored for courses I no longer teach, are not maintained anymore.
+AI and computer science are rapidly evolving fields.
+The following resources, authored several years ago for courses I no longer teach, are not maintained anymore.
 They still might be useful to some people.

 ## Web development